Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 ## Step 6: Display Stacking status

-With the completed transactions, Stacks tokens are locked up for the lockup duration.
+Stack tokens are locked up for the lockup duration with the completed transactions.
 During that time, your app can display the following details: unlocking time, amount of Stacks locked, and bitcoin address used for rewards.

 ```js
 const stackingStatus = await client.getStatus();